jckarter/clay/doc/language-reference.md

             forward any = exceptionAsAny(exp);
             handleAny(any);
         }
-        // Without a catch-all, the final branch would continue unwinding:
+        // Without a catch-all, the final else branch would continue unwinding:
         /*
         else
             continueException();